BauerLab/TUSCAN/README.md

 On-target component of the [GT-Scan](http://gt-scan.net) suite.

 **Clone the Git repository**

-You need to have [Git-LFS](https://git-lfs.github.com) installed on your computer to handle one file that is larger than the 100MB file size limit of github.
+You need to have [git-lfs](https://git-lfs.github.com) installed on your computer to handle one file (rfModelclassifier.joblib) that is larger than the 100MB file size limit of github.

 **Building a model**
 To build classifier, run